Achref-Oueslati/Achref-Oueslati/README.md

 # Hi, I’m @Achref-Oueslati 👋

 ## About Me
 - 👀 I’m a master's student currently in my final year in Smart Systems and IoT.
-I'm interested in learning new things and skills concerning IoT and Embedded Software Development.
+I'm interested in learning new things and skills concerning IoT and Machine learning Development.
 - 🌱 I want to learn new skills and find a job that matches my desires and ambitions in the IoT development industry.
-- 💞️ I’m looking to collaborate on projects related to IoT and embedded systems.
+- 💞️ I’m looking to collaborate on projects related to IoT and AI .
 - 📫 How to reach me:
   - Email: [oueslati.ashreff@gmail.com]
   - LinkedIn: [www.linkedin.com/in/oueslatiachref]